Skip to content

 Range (min, max) for the width of dropout regions.
 If int, specifies absolute pixel values.
 If float, interpreted as a fraction of the image width.
 Default: (8, 8)

 Value for the dropped pixels.
-Can be: - int or float: all channels are filled with this value. - tuple: tuple of values for each channel. - 'random': filled with random values.
-Default: 0.
+Can be: - int or float: all channels are filled with this value - tuple: tuple of values for each channel - 'random': each pixel is filled with random values - 'random_uniform': each hole is filled with a single random color - 'inpaint_telea': uses OpenCV Telea inpainting method - 'inpaint_ns': uses OpenCV Navier-Stokes inpainting method Default: 0

 mask_fill_value ColorType | None